tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 {{cb}} The language uses active voice (where warranted) with clear subjects and verbs positioned closely together. {{cb-end}}

 {{cb}} Sentences are grammatically correct and read well, without distracting the user or calling attention to the language. {{cb-end}}

+{{cb}} Individual sentences have one main idea.
+Paragraphs have one main point. {{cb-end}}
 </ul>

 ## Analysis and quantitative metrics

 It's hard to imagine that documentation that checks all of these boxes wouldn't also score highly with user satisfaction surveys.
 Can you honestly see any documentation that legitimately satisfies all of this criteria as falling short with users?
 And yet, to achieve the level of information quality, we didn't have to rely on constant user surveys to gather feedback.
 By identifying best practices for content design (specifically for API/developer documentation), we're able to increase the documentation quality in more self-sufficient, self-directed ways.

+When designers start creating products, they don't rely solely on user feedback to design products.
+Instead, they start with [universal principles of design](/ucd-introduction/#universal-principles-of-design) to follow commonly established design practices and patterns.
+Surveys and user feedback confirm the design, but designers don't start from scratch.
+Same with docs &mdash; we already have a rich body of best practices and design patterns for creating content.

 Now that we have a set of criteria, we can start to quantitatively measure documentation.
 To allow for some flexibility with each criteria, you might give documentation 0, 1, or 2 points for each criteria.
-For example, if the overview exists and briefly describes the big picture but doesn't really describe the problem the tool solves, consider giving this a 1 instead of 2.
-If the overview is poor or non-existent, give it a 0.
+For example, if the documentation half-implements a principle, this is a way to give some credit without giving full credit.

+It doesn't matter how many criteria you use.
+Some points will be more applicable than others, and by no means am I suggesting a universal list of golden attributes that serve all types of information!
+In fact, I'm specifically focusing on developer docs (which is a category that hasn't gotten much attention among tech comm scholars).
+You might decide to add your own criteria, remove some of my points, or make other modifications.

-The documentation can score a total of 100 points.
+Based on how many criteria you have and how you decide to score things, you'll have a total number of possible points.
 You can then calculate the percentage accordingly.
-If you add up the score and find that the documentation scores 70/100, then this is 70%, or a C-.
-By assigning documentation a grade that aligns with school grades, it provides a familiar assessment of the documentation quality.
+If you add up the score and find that the documentation scores 40/75, then this is 66%, or a D. By assigning documentation a grade that aligns with school grades, it provides a familiar assessment of the documentation quality.

 Taking the metrics one step further, you could give your documentation a grade point average by calculating the average of all the individual grades.
 For example, suppose you have 10 sets of documentation for 10 different products.
 The cumulative score would simply be the average.
 This could give you your documentation GPA.

 Granted, there are some assumptions here.
 Not all categories are equally important.
 This was one of the main goals of Strimling's research &mdash; to identify what matters most to users, not to writers.
 Users can probably overcome issues with readability as long as the content is accurate.
 Outdated content is probably next to worthless, no matter how much sample code it might contain.

-In my weighting, everything has a possible score of 2 points without regards to the criteria's importance (however, the four main categories align with what is important to users).
-I have omitted weighting within each category because it's too difficult and varies too much, but you could implement a more sophisticated weighting system as long as the weighting leads to the same total.
+In my weighting, everything has the same potential number of points without regards to the criteria's importance.
+I have omitted variable weighting within each category because it's too difficult and varies too much by product/domain/audience, but you could implement a more sophisticated weighting system as long as the weighting leads to the same total.

-It's nearly impossible to impose an objective weight across each criteria because while a readability category such as "Sentences are grammatically correct and read well, without distracting the user or calling attention to the language" might seem relatively unimportant, if the content is written by a non-native speaker and is extremely hard to follow or understand, this can be just as jarring as a non-functioning code example.
+Also, I have omitted variable weighting because I think it's nearly impossible to impose an objective weight across each criteria.
+While a readability category such as "Sentences are grammatically correct and read well, without distracting the user or calling attention to the language" might seem relatively unimportant, if the content is written by a non-native speaker and is extremely hard to follow or understand, this can be just as jarring as a non-functioning code example.
 There are degrees to which each of these criteria can be so poorly implemented or omitted that it takes on a larger weighting.
 Passive voice might not be problematic in places, but convert the entire document into passive voice and see how usable it is.
+Or write a beautiful flowing document with amazing clarity, yet get the code sample wrong, and the user experience tanks.

-## Conclusion
+## Measuring progress

 As you work on improving documentation, you could quantitatively say that you improved the documentation from a score of 42% to 75%, or something similar.
+For this quantitative progress to make sense, you need to use a consistent set of criteria applied in a similar way across docs.

-Of course, nothing speaks so clearly as corresponding user satisfaction surveys that confirm the improvements, and I would definitely recommend the surveys as a way to confirm the rubric.
-But at least this rubric provides a more action-oriented way of addressing more fuzzy issues that users might report in a survey (e.g., docs are incomplete, confusing), and it provides a quantitative metric for measurement.
+Also, keep in mind that adding user satisfaction surveys to corroborate the improvements would be a good idea.
+But even without the confirmation, at least this rubric provides a more action-oriented way of addressing more fuzzy issues that users might report in a survey (e.g., docs are incomplete, confusing), and it provides a quantitative metric for measurement.
+If you're an editor, this list lets you audit your documentation to assess its quality.

 My goal here was to find a way to assess documentation quality without relying solely on surveys, and to pin down the criteria for developer docs to a list of actionable, easy-to-understand criteria.
-I recognize that my list has no official research backing or data to support it &mdash; instead, these best practices come from my years in the industry and from best practices that I have observed within the realm of developer documentation.
+I recognize that my list has no official research backing or data to support it &mdash; instead, these best practices come from my experience in the industry and from best practices that I have observed within the realm of developer documentation.

 This is likely the problem with my approach: who's to say that documentation needs each of these criteria to succeed?
 It's possible that documentation might still be discoverable, accurate, relevant, and clear without many of these more concrete components, which would seemingly invalidate the approach here.
 Some will object these criteria are just random requirements from Tom's head without any grounding in reality.
 I don't have any user-based research to say that docs should be this way, that they should have an overview, that reference material should follow a consistent structure, that tasks should be detailed in steps, or that error messages should be described, etc. As such, critics could dismiss a documentation's "score" as being meaningless, relying only on user feedback for their evaluation of docs.